hannahhoward/a1atscript/README.md

 #### What's included?

-The /dist folder contains the es6 source files so that you can package up A1AtScript using whatever packaging system is most comfortable for you.
-However, if you are using a workflow that uses AMD modules, you can also use a1atscript.es5.js -- which has all of the code transpiled to ES5 as an AMD module.
+The /src folder contains the es6 source files so that you can package up A1AtScript using whatever packaging system is most comfortable for you.
+However, if you want an ES5 global build, in dist is a1atscript.bundle.js that will load everything as global.

 ### Wait a second, I thought AtScript was called TypeScript now